gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 > I have liaised with DVA Health Approvals in regards to your Psychology treatment and received this response:
 >
-> Thank you for your recent request for approval for the Department of Veterans’ Affairs (DVA) to fund treatment for Mr Gregory Clarke.
+> Thank you for your recent request for approval for the Department of Veterans' Affairs (DVA) to fund treatment for Mr Gregory Clarke.
 The psychologist can submit a prior approval request with clinical information about the treatment and a quote – this way DVA seek confirmation that the client is eligible and create a guarantee of payment for the provider.
 They will then simply submit their invoice as per the letter instructions and the client will not be out of pocket.
 >
 > Alternatively I have confirmed that it is ok if the client does not have an Australian bank account – the reimbursement team will submit owed payments into the clients international account when the details are supplied.
 >